 Special Aid Fund: By the purpose of the fund, special aid does not generate a fund balance.
 Revenue received is expended.
-Approximately \$655,000 was received for state and federal grants in this fund.
+Approximately \$644,000 was received for state and federal grants in this fund.

-School Lunch Fund: The school lunch fund ended 2017-2018 fiscal year with an operating deficit of \$70,224 as a result of the decline in District enrollment resulting in a decline in student participation in the lunch program.
-At the same time, food costs that are required to be in compliance with the federal child nutrition rules have increased and costs associated with personal services also increased.
+School Lunch Fund: The school lunch fund ended 2018-2019 fiscal year with an operating surplus of \$38,391 due to increased student participation in the school lunch program.
+This operating surplus occurred despite food costs that are required to be in compliance with the federal child nutrition rules increasing and costs associated with personal services also increasing.

-Capital Projects Fund: \$1,095,893 was expended for capital projects for the year ended June 30, 2018.
-The capital projects fund ended 2017-2018 fiscal year with a fund deficit of \$388,184.
+Capital Projects Fund: \$1,876,938 was expended for capital projects for the year ended June 30, 2019.
+The capital projects fund ended 2018-2019 fiscal year with a fund deficit of \$1,722,854.

-Debt Service Fund: The debt service fund ended the year with a \$1,203,088 fund balance.
+Debt Service Fund: The debt service fund ended the year with a \$1,213,463 fund balance.